-Willie Nelson, arguably the greatest singer-songwriter ever associated with Austin, will be the keynote speaker for this year's SXSW (South by Southwest), which will be held digitally on March 16-20 due to the COVID-19 (coronavirus) pandemic.
+Willie Nelson, arguably the greatest singer-songwriter ever associated with Austin, was the keynote speaker for this year's SXSW (South by Southwest), which is being held digitally from March 16-20 due to the COVID-19 (coronavirus) pandemic.

 Nelson's part of an initial list of featured speakers and conference sessions.
 Noteworthy speakers and session participants include another Austin icon, Matthew McConaughey, plus a stacked list of Emmy winners, Grammy recipients, Olympic athletes, philanthropists and businesspeople, highlighted by Sir Richard Branson, Samantha Bee, Chiquis, LL Cool J, Queen Latifah, Michael Lewis, Lil Dicky, Barry Jenkins, Cynthia Erivo, The Chainsmokers and Taraji P. Henson.

-This year's event will also feature the digital equivalent of music showcases and film festival screenings.
+This year's event has also featured the digital equivalent of music showcases and film festival screenings.

 For more on this year's themes and format, visit SXSW's website.